TiraLabra/TiraLabra/tests.md

 Testing
 =========

+####Testing framework

+Google Test C++ framework has been used to do the unit testing.
+If you do not have the framework installed, then you would have to install it.
+On Ubuntu you would have to run the following command:

+`sudo apt-get install libgtest0 libgtest-dev`

+Once you have it installed, you can run the tests by calling

+`sh run_tests.sh`.

+####Info

 All of the algorithms are tested using random precomputed tests by a test generator written by me.
 It is available in the 'testing' folder.
 Also, some specific tests were done like "not found test", "found at begining test", "found at end test", "only one character haystack tests", etc. All in all to cover cases when things may go wrong if the algorithm is not implemented correctly.
 This actually helped since due to not a proper offset (+-1), the answer was not correct if the found substring was at the end.

 Given the algorithms, different tests have been generated - either single answer or multi answer tests.